ppteixeira/WDI9_Project_1/README.md

   I tried to make it look like a casual game between friends in a place that could be an Office, School or even at home.
 Where there is a table with few belongings.

-###Future Additions

-  On the future, I would like to add the option of themes for the users to selecet, that would change the way that the whole page looks.
-  Changing Background, board and figures.

-  I also would like to add possibilities to increase the number of squares to add complexity to the game.